grafana/loki/docs/sources/configuration/_index.md

 ### alibabacloud_storage_config

 The `alibabacloud_storage_config` block configures the connection to Alibaba Cloud Storage object storage backend.
+The supported CLI flags `<prefix>` used to reference this configuration block are:

+- `common`
+- `ruler`

+&nbsp;

 ```yaml
 # Name of OSS bucket.